udexon/Phosway/EMYL_Instagram_PhosGraph.md

 Free Software Revolution 2.0 (FSR2) will then be the CLONING of MAGAF social networks, where MAGAF stands for Microsoft Apple Google Amazon Facebook.
 It is a pun to MAGA+F, everyone's favorite derogatory letter.

 Cloning MAGAF is not rocket science.
 There are enough free software programmers to do so.
 However, they move like random air particles.
 We need SEVERAL BREAKTHROUGH MECHANISMS to make these most talented individuals on Earth to become "self organized".
 Phosway is the name of this comprehensive suite of projects.
+(Click [here](https://github.com/udexon/Phosway/blob/master/README.md) for details.)

 :: N1 label notes with numbers, so that can calculate how much more to correct